The Cyclops (film): Production

+The film was shot in 1955.
 The main leads, James Craig, Tom Drake and Gloria Talbott signed up for the independent production, which was initially going to be a RKO production, but financing fell through.
 The producer/director Bert I. Gordon worked feverishly to complete the film before money ran out, with only five or six days allotted to shooting.
 Not making things any easier was having to contend with Lon Chaney Jr., who was habitually drunk.
 Duncan Parkin, cast as the cyclops Peter Barton, also played Col. Glenn Manning in the War of the Colossal Beast (1958), the sequel to The Amazing Colossal Man (1957), basically playing the same disfigured giant in both films.

 Production effects in The Cyclops were limited to backscreen projection, rudimentary matte work, and incorporating large images into the scenes.
 In the film, there is a scene in which Barton grabs Susan Winter (Talbott), but he also grabs the background as well, revealing the black color behind it.
 The discovery of the test pilot Barton's aircraft involves dissimilar and haphazard debris scattered about in the form of a light aircraft wing, a P-51 Mustang canopy and a radial engine.

+Release

+Gordon sold the distribution rights to RKO, which planned to release the film in 1956 on a double bill with Hammer's X the Unknown.
+However RKO went out of business.
+Film rights went to Allied Artists.

+The Cyclops was released in July 1957 by Allied Artists as a double feature with Daughter of Dr. Jekyll (1957), which also starred Gloria Talbott.

 Reception

-The Cyclops was released as a double feature with Daughter of Dr. Jekyll, which also starred Gloria Talbott.
+Variety said it was "for undiscriminating audiences."

 Film critic Leonard Maltin in Leonard Maltin's 2012 Movie Guide (2011) dismissed the film as "Nothing much in this cheapie."
 (Note: A clip of The Cyclops was later used as part of the original opening sequence of WPIX Channel 11 New York's "Chiller Theatre" back in the 1960s.)
+In the UK, The Cyclops was cut to only 65 minutes.